cjlawson02/chrislawson.dev/projects.md

 ### FRC Team 973: The Greybots

-I am a programmer for Atascadero High School's premier robotics [Team 973 The Greybots](https://greybots.com).
+I am a programmer for Atascadero High School's premier robotics team, [Team 973 The Greybots](https://greybots.com).
 Here are some of the projects I work on for the team...

 #### Greybots Signin

-[Greybots Signin](https://github.com/Team973/greybots-signin) is a custom built clock in/clock out system for tracking student attendance at robotics meets.
-Built using HTML and JavaScript.
-Uses [Google Sheets](https://sheets.google.com) to store student data.
+[Greybots Signin](https://github.com/Team973/greybots-signin) is a custom-built clock in/clock out system for tracking student attendance at robotics meets.
+It is a webapp that uses [Google Sheets](https://sheets.google.com) to store student data.

 #### GreyDash

-GreyDash is a custom dashboard for debugging, camera viewing, retrieving and sending data to the robot, and much more.
+GreyDash is a custom-built dashboard for debugging, camera viewing, streaming data to and from the robot, and much more.
 It features [Smoothie Charts](http://smoothiecharts.org), a JavaScript graphing utility which makes it extremely useful for tuning [closed-loop PID systems](https://en.wikipedia.org/wiki/PID_controller) that we use for automated movements.

 #### 2018 Robot Code